BOINC/vbox_image/README.md

 # boinc_vbox

 This repo contains the recipe to create a Virtualbox image that can be used with BOINC.
 Tested with Debian 12.5 netinstall.
+The completed image can be found [here](https://boinc.berkeley.edu/dl/vm_image_x64_4.vdi)

 Here's how to make it:

 1\.
 Make VM with Virtualbox.
 Give it like 1GB of RAM, 1 CPU, and say 10GB of disk space.
 Make a shared folder with folder name "shared" and set it to auto-mount to /root/shared.
 Set it to boot from the [debian netinstall iso](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.5.0-amd64-netinst.iso)